How to create a CRUD API with ASP.NET Core and Insight.Database

 }

-I know, I know…We will refactor this in the next steps…By the way, don’t version control passwords or any sensitive information, please.
+I know, I know…We will refactor this shortly…By the way, let’s not version control passwords or any sensitive information, please.

 Create GetAllProducts stored procedure